 - Wrongful death: If you believe your spouse or other close family member died due to medical negligence, you have two years from the date of his or her death to initiate a wrongful death lawsuit.

-At Jacob Fuchsberg Law Firm, we understand that medical malpractice law can get complicated.
+At Jacob Fuchsberg, we understand that medical malpractice law can get complicated.
 We urge you to contact us as early in your case as possible, especially if you think it meets one of the above exceptions.
-It is also crucial to act quickly before the statute of limitations expires and you have no legal recourse to collect financial compensation to assist you in coping with the effects of the medical malpractice.
+It is also crucial to act quickly before the statutes of limitations expire and you have no legal recourse to collect financial compensation to assist you in coping with the effects of medical malpractice.